thecartercenter/nemo/docs/development-setup.md

     - For a development setup, just run `rails s`.
 1. **Login**
     - Navigate to http://localhost:3000
-    - Login with username **admin** and use the random password that was generated when you ran `rake db:create_admin` (make sure to change the password after login).
+    - Login with username **admin** and use the random password that was generated when you ran `bundle exec rake db:create_admin` (make sure to change the password after login).
     - Create a new Mission and get started making forms!

 ### Testing with ODK